ejelome/react-tododo/README.md

 > **NOTES:**
 >
 > - Unit testing tests individual units of the application's source code
-> - Unlike end-to-end testing, it verifies application's implementation details not behaviors
+> - Unlike end-to-end testing, it verifies application's implementation details and not behaviors
-> - Unlike integration testing, it only verifies a very specific part (unit) not multiple parts
+> - Unlike integration testing, it only verifies a very specific part (unit) and not multiple parts
 > - Enzyme's [shallow](https://enzymejs.github.io/enzyme/docs/api/shallow.html) is suitable to unit testing because it can isolate a component from its children
 > - Enzyme's code examples in documentation uses Mocha, Chai and [Sinon.js](https://sinonjs.org)
 > - `creat-react-app` uses [Jest](https://jestjs.io)'s built-in [expect](https://jestjs.io/docs/en/expect) with [js-dom](https://github.com/testing-library/jest-dom)'s [matchers](https://jestjs.io/docs/en/using-matchers) as an alternative to Chai's assertions